Best of Central Europe

 - Tatranska Lomnica - Ski Museum - EUR3

-There may be still be considerable snow in April and May, which may prevent you from choosing the usual hiking route.
+There may still be considerable snow in April and May, which may prevent you from choosing the usual hiking route.
 Please ensure you bring extra warm clothes and waterproof boots in April.
 Having said that, the crisp, clear atmosphere and fewer tourists make this a fantastic time to visit.

-You have an early start today for the long journey to Budapest.
-As there won't be too much free time to explore on arrival, perhaps check in to the accommodation and then go for a brief walk around the neighbourhood to get your bearings.
-The grand architecture and boulevards, café culture and interesting laneways make this one of the truly great cities of Europe.
+You have an early start today for the journey to Budapest.
+Today is a bit of a long travel day, so it's a good idea to get stuck into your book or favourite podcasts.
+As there won't be too much free time to explore, maybe check into the accommodation and then go for a brief walk around the neighbourhood to get your bearings.
+The grand architecture and boulevards, cafe culture and interesting laneways make this one of the truly great cities of Europe.
 Take the evening as an opportunity to relax after a long day of travelling.
-Visiting one of Budapest's many restaurants or eclectic ‘ruin’ bars in the Jewish Quarter is a sure-fire way to have a good night out with your crew.
+Visiting one of Budapest's many restaurants or eclectic ruin bars in the Jewish Quarter is a sure-fire way to have a good night out with your crew.

 - Hotel (1 night)